How Much Does a U-Haul Really Cost? We Found Out.

 *These prices came from U-Haul’s website and may vary by location.
 You may want to check your local store first before buying online in case their prices are cheaper.

-How Much Does a U-Haul Cost?
+How Much Does Moving Labor Cost?

 When you go to a U-Haul shop, it’s likely they’ll try and sell you on movers.
 Even the inside of their trucks have advertisements for moving labor all over them.

-How much are U-Haul movers?
-Movers prices will vary dramatically, depending on the number of hours booked, how many movers you book, whether they are doing a load, unload, or both, and how soon you need them.
-U-Haul’s rate is for two helpers, and there’s a two-hour minimum per location (your starting point and end point).
+U-Haul’s base rate is for two helpers with a two-hour minimum per location (either your starting point or end point).
 But if both locations are near each other, you may be able to combine the loading and unloading at both locations into one two-hour block.

-The way U-Haul’s movers work is that they have a network of local move helpers that sign up to receive job requests via their marketplace.
-But unlike HireAHelper’s $1,000 guarantee if anything goes wrong or gets broken during a mover, with U-Haul you’re mostly taking your chances.
-They’ll connect you with movers, but it’s beetween you and them after that.
+But unlike HireAHelper’s $1,000 guarantee, if anything goes wrong or gets broken during a move with U-Haul, you’re mostly taking your chances.
+They’ll connect you with movers, but it’s between you and them after that.

-“Furthermore, the Moving Help request and its acceptance and if applicable, any resulting provision of Services, are solely between You and the Moving Helper.
+“Furthermore, the Moving Help request and its acceptance and if applicable, any resulting provision of Services, are solely between You and the Moving Help®.
 Therefore, when and where there are any claims, demands, liabilities, damages or losses incurred as a result of the same, You, your heirs, successors and assigns, do hereby waive and release Us (Our officers, directors, agents, parent, subsidiaries, affiliated companies and employees) from any such claims, demands, liabilities, damages or losses.

-You acknowledge and agree that both You and the Moving Helper each have the right to pursue a claim against one another in a Court of competent jurisdiction or in another similar forum of dispute resolution.”
+You acknowledge and agree that both You and the Moving Help® each have the right to pursue a claim against one another in a Court of competent jurisdiction or in another similar forum of dispute resolution.”

 We went online and used a credit card to book a 10′ rental truck, and we thought the booking was all paid up.
 But it wasn’t — our card was just used to make the reservation.

-When we returned with the vehicle, they checked out the truck before charging us to verify gas level and mileage (and probably to check for damages).
+When we returned with the vehicle, they checked out the truck before charging us to verify gas level and mileage (and probably to check for damage).
 We were given a paper receipt with the total costs.
 Because we used a debit card already on file, no further action was needed.

-Paying for a U-Haul in cash?
+Paying for a U-Haul in Cash?

 “If you’re paying with cash, the following is due when you pick up your equipment:*

-• One-way truck: $100 plus rental rate
+• One-Way truck – $100 plus rental rate

 The total estimated charges for your rental are due when you pick up your equipment regardless of your method of payment.
 Payment can be made by credit card, debit card or cash.